 Learning objectives: In this workshop participants will:

-• will learn what Endnote is
+• Learn what Endnote is

-• how to obtain it
+• Find out how to obtain it

-• how to add references to Endnote
+• Add references to Endnote

-• how to make notes on references in Endnote
+• Make notes on references in Endnote

-• how to add PDFs to Endnote
+• Add PDFs to Endnote

 Presenter: Maureen Babb, Health Sciences and Sciences Liaison Librarian

 About this workshop series: This workshop is part of the Graduate Student Research Series.
-Register for all six workshops to receive credit on your Experience Record (Co-Curricular Record).
+Register for all workshops to receive credit on your Experience Record (Co-Curricular Record).
 Register for the workshops and learn more about the Graduate Student Research Series here.

 Date: